Laufey (singer): 2020–2022: Early career

 On 6 April 2020, Laufey released her debut single, "Street by Street", which charted at number one on Icelandic Radio.
 She then launched her first EP, Typical of Me, which she called her "little baby", on 30 April 2021.
 It includes "Street by Street" and six other songs, many written in her college dorm room.
 Rolling Stone particularly praised her rendition of "I Wish You Love".
 American Songwriter included the EP in its list of best albums of 2021.
 Typical of Me received attention from musicians such as Billie Eilish.
-Laufey also posted covers of jazz standards on TikTok, which The New York Times called "casually elegant."
+Laufey also posted covers of jazz standards on TikTok, which The New York Times called "casually elegant".
 She signed a record deal with AWAL, a label that typically allows artists to retain greater control of their intellectual property.

 The same year, Laufey hosted a weekly music show on BBC Radio 3 during spring and summer (and again in December for a Christmas special) called Happy Harmonies, on which she highlighted uplifting music in a wide variety of genres.
 In November, she performed at the London Jazz Festival.
 Around the same time, she collaborated with the Philharmonia Orchestra to release her song "Let You Break My Heart Again".
 In December, she collaborated with singer Dodie to release another single, "Love To Keep Me Warm", their cover of "Winter Weather" by Ted Shapiro, with a bridge section by Laufey and Dodie.

-Laufey debuted on US network television debut in 2022, appearing as the musical guest on Jimmy Kimmel Live! on 21 January; she played her song "Like the Movies" from Typical of Me.
+Laufey made her US network television debut in 2022, appearing as the musical guest on Jimmy Kimmel Live! on 21 January; she played her song "Like the Movies" from Typical of Me.
 Her debut album, Everything I Know About Love, was released on 26 August 2022 via AWAL to critical acclaim.
 On Billboards Alternative New Artist Album chart, the album peaked at number one on its debut.